andrewzhang1/jaguardb/doc/kafka/producer/README.md

 ## Create Jaguar table

-Please check readme file in the folder of kafka/consumer to create a table called pricetable.
+Please check README.md file in the folder of kafka/consumer to create a table called pricetable.

 ## build program and run the fun